 - Not FCC approved.

-3 – BaoFeng BF-F8HP (UV-5R 3rd Gen) 8 Watt Dual-Band Two-Way Radio
+3 – BaoFeng BF-F8HP (UV-5R 3rd Gen) 8 Watt VHF/UHF Dual Band Radio

 - Might be a knock-off of BaoFeng

-4 – BTECH DMR-6X2 7-Watt Dual Band Two-Way Radio
+4 – BTECH DMR-6X2 7-Watt Dual Band Digital / Analog Two-Way Radio

-Of course we weigh all aspects, including price, in choosing the best handheld ham radio, but we make sure a high cost is justified through great features, like in this handheld radio.
+Of course we weigh all aspects, including price, in choosing the best handheld ham radio.
+But we’re going to make sure an expensive cost is going to be justified through great features, like in this handheld radio.